Considering a job at Starbucks?

 Final thoughts

-How much a barista makes varies widely depending on the area.
+The amount a barista earns varies widely depending on the location.

 So, how much does Starbucks pay its employees?
 What is a Starbucks barista’s salary?

-The lowest you can expect to make as a Starbucks barista is about $14.90 per hour net pay, including tips.
+The lowest you can expect to earn as a Starbucks barista is approximately $14.90 per hour, including tips.
 The highest is about $18.60 per hour.

-In any case, be sure to do your research, and feel free to calculate based on some of the formulas I used here today.
+In any case, be sure to conduct your research and feel free to use some of the formulas I presented today for calculation purposes.

 Are you a current or former Starbucks employee?
 Let me know your experience with pay and benefits in the comments!